 School (Latin) Honors

 Beginning with the conferral of degrees in February 2021, the School of General Studies will award Latin Honors in the following way: the top five percent of the graduating class by GPA will receive summa cum laude, the next ten percent will receive magna cum laude, and the next ten percent will receive cum laude.
 No more than 25% of the graduating class overall will receive Latin Honors.
-Latin Honors are noted on a student’s diploma and transcript, and students will be notified if they have received Latin Honors a few weeks following degree conferral.
+Students will be notified if they have received Latin Honors a few weeks following degree conferral.

 Many departments award honors to undergraduate majors who complete their major requirements with distinction.
 Eligibility for departmental honors varies among departments; students should consult individual departments for further information.
 Departmental honors are noted on a student's transcript but not on the diploma.
 Departmental honors are not given for concentrations.